dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/interviews.md

 ## Find Someone

 Your mission is to find at least 1 person who is not a student and invite them for coffee/tea/gelato/walk around Occom (or even just 15 minutes to video chat).
 This could be a professor you find inspiring, a mentor, a parent, a co-worker from an internship, your favorite barista, or someone completely random in town.
+If a family member then you have to do 2 interviews as it is generally easier to interview a family member.

 ## Interview Them